flexera-public/policy_templates/cost/aws/reserved_instances/recommendations/README.md

 The following policy actions are taken on any resources found to be out of compliance.

 - Send an email report
-- Retrieve RI Purchase Offerings and Execute RI Purchases (**Note:** Use the "AWS Reserved Instances Recommendations with Purchase" version of this policy to execute purchases)
+- Retrieve RI Purchase Offerings and Execute RI Purchases (Optional)
+  - **Note:** Use the "AWS Reserved Instances Recommendations with Purchase" version of this policy to execute purchases

 ### Required RightScale Roles